BAPTISMS - SCOTS KIRK DENBIE; HUNTER DISTRICT; MAITLAND; MORPETH; PATERSON; SINGLETON

 original source document.

 Entries on this list have the reference identifier "DENB" on Lists 1 & 2.
-To
+To locate an entry on this list; firstly an alphabetical search on the name would

 be made on Lists 1 or 2 from which the reference number would be retrieved,